last-genius/UCU_Rust_Course/rust_1/homework.md

 * Basic cargo workflow
 * Basic error handling with .expect() and match expressions

-(Feel free to re-read the lecture, I've updated it a little, and also deleted unnecessary code snippets so it'd be easier to navigate the code directory.
+(Feel free to re-read the lecture and look at the code again (it's available at `src/examples/`).
 You can also just always ask me if you need help with anything!)

-#### The assignment itself is super simple - implement a hangman-like terminal game!
+The assignment itself is super simple:

+## Implement a hangman-like terminal game!

 An example of the status printout might look like this: